Celtiberian language: Relative pronoun

-Forms of the masculine singular relative pronoun *yo- can be found in the first Botorrita plaque: The form io-s in line 10 is the nominative singular masculine of the relative pronoun from Proto-Indo-European *yo- (Sanskrit ya-, Greek hos), which shows up in Old Irish only as the origin of leniting relative verb forms (the in OIr endingless nominative form *yo providing the intervocalic context for lenition) and the nasalizing relative forms (from the accusative *yo-m).
+Forms of the masculine singular relative pronoun *yo- can be found in the first Botorrita plaque: The form io-s in line 10 is the nominative singular masculine of the relative pronoun from PIE *yo- (Skt. ya-, Greek hos), which shows up in Old Irish only as the origin of leniting relative verb forms (the OIr endingless nominative form *yo providing the intervocalic context for lenition) and the nasalizing relative forms (from the accusative *yo-m).

-Line 7 has the accusative singular io-m and the dative singular io-mui (<*yo-sm-ōi, compare Sanskrit yasmai) of the same root.
+Line 7 has the accusative singular io-m and the dative singular io-mui (<*yo-sm-ōi; cf. Skt. yasmai) from the same root.